Skip to main content

 Trigonometric Ratios Ratios that help us to understand the relationships between sides and angles of right triangles.

-This page titled 4.1.7: Trigonometry Word Problems is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.1.7: Trigonometry Word Problems is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation